Inland Empire: Transportation

 Traffic congestion is a major issue in the Inland Empire.
-Many of the existing freeways were completed in the late 1970s with the exception of the segment of the Foothill Freeway, State Route 210 (SR 210) between San Dimas and San Bernardino, which was completed in July 2007.
+Many of the existing freeways were completed in the late 1970s except for the segment of the Foothill Freeway, State Route 210 (SR 210) between San Dimas and San Bernardino, which was completed in July 2007.
 New freeways or highway "fix-ups" are either in progress or being planned, such as the construction of Mid County Parkway between Perris and San Jacinto or the addition of toll lanes on both I-15 and I-10 through heavily urbanized portions of Riverside and San Bernardino counties.
 Other problems exist, however, including the imbalance between housing and job availability.
-The Inland Empire population grew as a result of affordable housing, at least relative to the rest of Southern California, but most of the higher paying jobs are located in Los Angeles, San Diego and Orange counties.
+The Inland Empire population grew as a result of affordable housing, at least relative to the rest of Southern California, but most of the higher-paying jobs are located in Los Angeles, San Diego and Orange counties.
 Thus, many workers must commute daily from the Inland Empire to their jobs in these counties—sometimes up to two hours each direction—and even longer if by public transportation.
 As the population increases, the problem is most certainly going to get worse.
 Forbes magazine ranked the area first in its 2007 list of most unhealthy commutes in the United States, beating out every other metropolitan area in the country, as Inland area drivers breathe the unhealthiest air and have the highest rate of fatal auto accidents per capita.

 According to a 1999 report by the Surface Transportation Policy Project, the Inland Empire leads in fatal crashes caused by road rage.
 The theft of copper, brass and other metals from highway and road fixtures has also led to decreased public safety on IE roads and freeways.
 Gas siphoning has also been noted as a problem for vehicles left unattended in the region.